netdata/netdata/README.md

   1. Access your infrastructure from anywhere.
   2. Have SSO to protect sensitive features.
   3. Customizable (custom dashboards and other settings are persisted when you are signed in to Netdata Cloud)
-  4. Configuration of Alerts and Data Collection from the UI (coming soon)
+  4. Configuration of Alerts and Data Collection from the UI
   5. Security (role-based access control - RBAC).
   6. Horizontal Scalability ("blend" multiple independent parents in one uniform infrastructure)
   7. Central Dispatch of Alert Notifications (even when multiple independent parents are involved)
-  8. Mobile App for Alert Notifications (coming soon)
+  8. Mobile App for Alert Notifications

 We encourage you to support Netdata by buying a Netdata Cloud subscription.
 A successful Netdata is a Netdata that evolves and gets improved to provide a simpler, faster and easier monitoring for all of us.